 It is very easy to diagnose hypertension.
 It is just like taking a blood pressure test.
 Health practitioners make it a habit of checking the blood pressure of their patients.

-You should know that after checking your pressure and it is discovered to be elevated, you will have to take the test over the course of a few days.
+You should know that after checking your pressure and it is discovered to be elevated, you will have to take the test over a few days.
 This is because hypertension diagnosis is mostly not given after just one reading.

 Once these tests are carried out, it would help your doctor know the issues causing the high blood pressure.
 The effects of high blood pressure on your organs are another way for your doctor to know the perfect diagnosis.